 Route 41 will be shortened to a 30-minute one-way clockwise loop to cover residential areas and maintain a connection to Horse Heaven Hills Middle School.
-With the implementation of EXPRESS 4, staff suggests removing Route 41 from Columbia Dr. and Fruitland St. Additional suggestions include removing service along Hood Ave. where riders can utilize frequent service along the Clearwater corridor.
+With the implementation of EXPRESS 240x, staff suggests removing Route 41 from Columbia Dr. and Fruitland St. Additional suggestions include removing service along Hood Ave. where riders can utilize frequent service along the Clearwater corridor.
 Redundant service also exists on Volland St. and Kennewick Ave.
-The Gum St. area will be
+The Gum St. area will be removed from Route 41 and replaced with Route 47 for more frequent service.
+Due to low productivity on 45th Ave., staff suggests Route 41 be realigned to serve 36th Ave. instead.

 These changes are based on feedback from our long-range transit planning consultant, Transpo, and align with our ongoing planning efforts.
-The resources generated by reducing inefficient service on Route 41 will be reallocated to support the proposed EXPRESS 4.
+The resources generated by reducing inefficient service on Route 41 will be reallocated to support the proposed EXPRESS 240x.